asif536/Movie-Recommender-System/README.md

 ```
 http://127.0.0.1:8000
 ```
-Thank you for visiting my repositories.
+Thank you for visiting my repository.

 Don't forget to give star!!